Nik620/Course_6.00.1x/README.md

 Chapter 4:
 Scrabble games: ps4a/b contribution past helper code, otherwise rest from course.
 Ps4a is against self, and ps4b is against computer.
 Credit to Edx course for their contribution to code.

+Chapter 5:
+Problem challenged to create a ciphertext.
+Contributions to the following sections, all other are from MITx. def build_shift_dict def apply_shift class PlaintextMessage class CiphertextMessage